Young woman sitting by waterfall pondering jobs in environmental science

 Do you have a passion for the natural environment?
 Want to literally change the world?
-Wondering what can you do with an environmental science degree that will let you do just that?
+Wondering what you can do with an environmental science degree that will let you do just that?
 Whether you want to work outdoors or at a desk, in a museum or with your community, there’s a job in environmental science for you.

 So what can you do with an undergraduate environmental science degree?
 You might be surprised how many doors this degree can open.
 Here are just a few of them.